matzuk/Kaspresso-1/README.md

 # Kaspresso

-Kaspresso is a great UiTest framework based on [Espresso](https://developer.android.com/training/testing/espresso) and [UI Automator](https://developer.android.com/training/testing/ui-automator), and providing a wide set of such amazing features as
+Kaspresso is a great UiTest framework based on [Espresso](https://developer.android.com/training/testing/espresso) and [UI Automator](https://developer.android.com/training/testing/ui-automator), and providing a wide set of such amazing features as:
-- 100% stability
+1. 100% stability.
-- increased speed of Espresso and UiAutomator command execution. <br>
+2. Increased speed of Espresso and UiAutomator command execution. <br>
 In case of UiAutomator, we get **10x** acceleration for some commands!
-- beautiful readability through human DSL
+3. Beautiful readability through human DSL.
-- incredible mechanism of interceptors allowing you to catch all action and assertions in one place!
+4. Incredible mechanism of interceptors allowing you to catch all action and assertions in one place!
-- understandable and full logging
+5. Understandable and full logging.
-- ability to call ADB commands
+6. Ability to call ADB commands.
-- philosophy how to write ui-tests and DSL providing this philosophy
+7. Philosophy how to write ui-tests and DSL providing this philosophy.
-- light and convenient feature's screenshoting
+8. Light and convenient feature's screenshoting.
-- etc.
+9. Etc.

 ![](https://habrastorage.org/webt/dw/jh/9k/dwjh9kypjl637kxj8tiaxwjvtp0.png)